Types of Degrees Other Psychology Majors Are Getting

 |Hispanic or Latino||295|

-Americans aren’t the only ones with an interest in Other Psychology.
+Students from other countries are interested in Other Psychology, too.
 About 1.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea